NaguKun/Prompting/Mathematical Temporal Reasoning.md

+# 1. Mathematical Temporal Reasoning

 ## 1.1.
 Arithmetic
-"Create training questions that require performing calculations with time.
-Each question must:
+**"Create training questions that require performing calculations with time.
+Each question must:**

-Have exact numerical values and time units (hours, days, weeks, months, years) Require summation, subtraction, multiplication, division, or unit conversion Include real-world scenarios (work schedules, travel time, study plans) Vary in complexity (from simple to multi-step calculations) Occasionally involve special cases (e.g., converting 60 minutes into 1 hour) Provide clear context to motivate problem-solving
+- Contain exact numerical values and time units (hours, days, weeks, months, years).
+- Require operations such as addition, subtraction, multiplication, division, or unit conversion.
+- Include real-world scenarios (work schedules, travel time, study plans).
+- Have varying levels of complexity (from simple to multi-step problems).
+- Occasionally include calculations requiring special handling (e.g., converting 60 minutes to 1 hour).
+- Provide clear context to motivate problem-solving.

-Only provide the questions and context, do not include answers."
+**Only provide the question and context, without giving the answer."**

 ## 1.2.
 Duration
-"Create training questions about calculating the time interval between two points.
-Each question must:
+**"Create training questions about calculating the duration between two points in time.
+Each question must:**

-Clearly state two specific time points with full date, hour, and minute (if necessary) Require calculating the duration in appropriate units (hours, days, weeks, months, years) Cover various scenarios: time within a day, across days, across months, and across years Include special cases: leap years, time zone conversions, daylight saving time changes Provide real-world contexts: flight schedules, work hours, vacations, project deadlines Require precise calculations (to the exact day, hour, minute) in some cases Introduce complexity such as holidays, weekends, and business hours Only provide questions with full details and context, do not include answers."
+- Clearly state two specific time points with full details (date, hour, minute if necessary).
+- Require calculating the duration in the appropriate unit (hours, days, weeks, months, years).
+- Include various situations: within a day, across days, across months, and across years.
+- Address special cases: leap years, time zone conversions, daylight saving changes.
+- Provide real-world contexts: flight schedules, working hours, vacations, project deadlines.
+- Require precise calculations (to the day, hour, and minute) in some cases.
+- Add complexity with holidays, weekends, and work hours.

+**Only provide the question with full details and context, without giving the answer."**

 ## 1.3.
 Frequency
-"Create training questions about the frequency of events within a time period.
-Each question must:
+**"Create training questions about the frequency of an event occurring within a given period.
+Each question must:**

-Clearly describe the event frequency (every 15 minutes, once every 3 days, weekly on Tuesdays) Define a specific time range (from which date/hour to which date/hour) Require calculating the total number of occurrences within that period Include real-world scenarios: medication schedules, workout plans, meeting schedules, equipment maintenance Incorporate special cases: events not occurring on holidays/weekends Include complex frequencies: on the 10th and 25th of each month, on the first Monday of the month Add constraints and exceptions: not occurring on public holidays, schedule changes in certain cases Only provide questions with full details and context, do not include answers."
+- Clearly describe the frequency of the event (every 15 minutes, once every 3 days, weekly on Tuesday).
+- Specify a concrete time range (from date/time X to date/time Y).
+- Require calculating the total occurrences of the event within the given period.
+- Include real-world scenarios: medication schedules, workout plans, meeting schedules, equipment maintenance.
+- Cover special cases: events skipping holidays/weekends.
+- Include complex frequencies: every 10th and 25th of the month, first Monday of the month.
+- Introduce constraints and exceptions: skipping holidays, changing schedules in specific cases.

+**Only provide the question with full details and context, without giving the answer."**

 ## 1.4.
 Time Shift
-"Create training questions about calculating a new time point after a time shift.
-Each question must fall into one of the following categories:
+**"Create training questions about calculating time after a shift.
+Each question must belong to one of the following types:**

-Short-term shifts:
+### Short-Term Shift:

-Changes ranging from a few hours to a few days
+- Ranges from a few hours to a few days.
-Clearly defined initial time point (specific date, hour, minute) Real-world scenarios: assignment deadlines, meeting times, flight delays Medium-term shifts:
+- Clear initial time point (specific date, hour, and minute).
+- Real-world contexts: assignment deadlines, meeting times, delayed flight schedules.

-Changes spanning a few weeks to a few months
+### Medium-Term Shift:
+- Ranges from weeks to months.
-Handling month transitions, quarter shifts, seasonal changes Real-world contexts: project planning, academic schedules, contract deadlines Long-term shifts:
+- Deals with month changes, quarter transitions, and seasonal shifts.
+- Real-world contexts: project timelines, school schedules, contract deadlines.

-Changes spanning multiple years
-Considering leap years, decade/century shifts
+### Long-Term Shift:
+- Spans multiple years.
+- Considers leap years, decade changes, and century transitions.
-Contexts: long-term planning, multi-year contracts, age and milestone events Month/year-based shifts:
+- Real-world contexts: long-term planning, multi-year contracts, age and milestone events.

+### Month/Year Shift:
-Adjusting by full months or years
+- Adjusts by full months or years.
-Handling special cases: January 31 + 1 month = ?
+- Handles special cases: January 31st + 1 month = ?
+- Applied in financial planning, contracts, anniversaries.

-Applications: financial scenarios, contracts, anniversaries Each question must have a specific starting time, a clear time shift, and require determining the new time point.
-Introduce complexity such as time zones, lunar/solar calendars, or special rules where applicable.
+Each question must include a specific initial time point, a clear time shift, and require determining the new time.
+Complexity may include time zones, lunar/solar calendars, or special rules where applicable.

-Only provide questions with full details and context, do not include answers."
+**Only provide the question with full details and context, without giving the answer."**